 Particulars IDFC Alternatives Limited IDFC Trustee Company Limited IDFC Projects Limited The name and Description of Acquiree IDFC Alternatives Limited was a Fund Manager for infrastructure fund management, private equity and real estate fund management businesses.
 In the Financial Year 2018-19, after obtaining necessary approvals from the regulators, IDFC Alternatives Limited sold its (i) infrastructure fund management business to Global Infrastructure Partners (ii) private equity and real estate fund management business to Investcorp.
 As on date, IDFC Alternatives Limited does not have any business and operations.
 IDFC Trustee Company Limited acted as a Trustee to the funds managed by IDFC Alternatives Limited.
 After IDFC Alternatives Limited sold its business to Global Infrastructure Partners and Investcorp, IDFC Trustee Company Limited resigned as Trustee of such Funds.
 As on date, IDFC Trustee Company Limited does not have any IDFC Projects Limited is into business of infrastructure projects including roads, highway; bridges, railways, seaports, airports etc .
-As on date, IDFC Projects Limited does not have any business The Acquisition date 1-Apr-21 · 1-Apr-21 voting equity 100% 100% 100% The Primary reason of business Combination In view of the aforesaid, as IDFC Alternatives Limited, IDFC Trustee Company Limited and IDFC Projects Limited do not have any continuing business operations and also do not propose to commence any business operations in the near future.
-Resultantly, it is necessary streamline the corporate structure from a corporate governance perspective and this present scheme is brought forth achieve a streamlining of operations and focus management attention to operating businesses which can be scaled further and to simplify the corporate structure.
+As on date, IDFC Projects Limited does not have any business The Acquisition date 1-Apr-21 · 1-Apr-21 voting equity 100% 100% 100% The Primary reason of business Combination In view of the aforesaid, as IDFC Alternati Limited do not have any continuing busines operations in the near future.
+Resultantly, it governance perspective and this present and focus management attention to opera corporate structure. s operations and also do not proposis necessary streamline the corpora scheme is brought forth achieve se to commence any business te structure from a corporate a streamlining of operations